NiamhOL/Fundamentals_of_Data_Analysis_2019/README.md

 #Import libaries that will be used in this project #

-import numpy as np
+'''import numpy as np'''
-import pandas as pd
+'''import pandas as pd'''
-import matplotlib.pyplot as plt import seaborn as sns import scikit-learn as sklearn
+'''import matplotlib.pyplot as plt'''
+'''import seaborn as sns'''
+'''import scikit-learn as sklearn'''

 ## Importing the data ##
 Import the tips.csv file using Seaborn.